Welcome to OpenID Connect

-The OpenID Connect 1.0 specification consists of eight documents:
+The OpenID Connect 1.0 specification consists of six documents:

-OpenID Connect also uses a number of other specifications, which are also shown in the diagram below.
-Click on the boxes in the diagram to view each specification.
+The OpenID Connect specifications, implementer’s guides, and specifications they are built upon are shown in the diagram below.
+Click on the boxes in the diagram to view the specification.

 The easiest way to monitor progress on the OpenID Connect 1.0 Specification is to join the mailing list at http://lists.openid.net/mailman/listinfo/openid-specs-ab.

 Please note that while anyone can join the mailing list as a read-only recipient, posting to the mailing list or contributing to the specifications requires the submission of an IPR Agreement.
 More information is available at http://openid.net/intellectual-property.
 Make sure to specify the working group as “OpenID AB/Connect”, because this group is a merged working group and both names must be specified.

 For more details on participating, see the OpenID Connect Working Group Page.